GraphQL is a data query language developed by Facebook, designed to make APIs faster, more flexible, and more developer-friendly.

 ]

-we got the code, which is the unique ID of a specific country. now, if we want to find out more information about that country, we need to call the API for it again.
+We've found out a country's unique ID code.
+Now, if we want to know more detailed information about that country, we need to call another API.

 /countires/KR